truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 5. Click **Save**.

-After completing this configuration form, you can set up the [cloud sync task](#setting-up-the-storj-cloud-sync-task).
+After completing this configuration form, you can set up the [TrueCloud Backup task](#setting-up-the-truecloud-backup-task).

 ### Creating the Storj iX Account